- County: Monroe

 Scarlet Oak Woods

-Named for the scarlet oak trees that display brilliant red fall colors, this nature preserve protects a mature, high-quality upland forest that borders a unit of the Morgan-Monroe State Forest, the Mt.
-Gilead Friends Retreat, and the Danny Smith II neighborhood.
-A short trail follows a ridge that runs the length of the property, with deep valleys on either side.
+Named for the scarlet oak trees that display brilliant red fall colors, this nature preserve protects a mature, high-quality upland forest that borders a unit of the Morgan-Monroe State Forest and the Mt.
+Gilead Friends Retreat, A tall ridge runs the length of the property, with deep valleys on either side.
 Stephens Creek runs through the eastern valley.

 Wildflowers found here include Guyandotte beauty, which is on the Indiana Department of Natural Resources’ endangered plants watch list.
 Sycamore staff and volunteers are working to remove invasive garlic mustard and vinca to protect the habitat for this and other native plants.